AmoghPadukone/agent-chat-ui-react-port/README.md

 # Agent Chat UI

-Agent Chat UI is a Next.js application which enables chatting with any LangGraph server with a `messages` key through a chat interface.
+Agent Chat UI is a React + Vite application which enables chatting with any LangGraph server with a `messages` key through a chat interface.

 > [!NOTE]
 > 🎥 Watch the video setup guide [here](https://youtu.be/lInrwVnZ83o).